 If you already have a dog we suggest that you bring your dog when you visit to give you the opportunity to walk your dog with any new dog you may choose and see how they get on together.

 If you are going on holiday or moving home in the near future please contact us after the event not before as we are unable to reserve a dog for more than a few days.

-If you decide to take one of our rescue dogs we will do a home check to ensure your home is suitable for the dog you have chosen.
+If you decide to take one of our rescue dogs we will do a home visit to ensure your home is suitable for the dog you have chosen.

-All our adult dogs are wormed, vaccinated, microchipped and neutered before leaving the rescue and puppies are wormed, microchipped and vaccinated.
+All our adult dogs are wormed, vaccinated, micro-chipped and neutered/spayed before leaving the rescue and puppies are wormed, micro-chipped and vaccinated.
 If you take a puppy, the contract you sign states that you agree to have the puppy neutered when he/she is 6 months old.

 By law once you have a dog it is required to be licensed.
 The license can be obtained for €20.00 from any post office.
 Since 31st March 2016 it is a legal requirement for all dogs over 3 months to be micro-chipped and owner to have a valid certificate for the dog.

 We offer a 2 week trial which gives time for everyone to settle and get used to each other, we do sign the adoption forms and collect the adoption fee but the fee is refundable if within the 2 weeks the dog has to come back.
 Please remember dogs can take a little while to settle into their new surroundings, some will settle in within a couple of days, others may take a few weeks to adjust.
 Our adoptees must also come back to us if for any reason in months/years to come the animal can not be kept by the family, our animals must not be given away or sold.
 We are always available by phone or email for any help or advice you may need.